keithrozario/cdk-klayers/README.md

 ## Other Notes

-We're still in beta.
-Currently we've only tested in Python 3.12, but will extend support for python 3.11, and python 3.10 soon as well.
+We're still in beta, this might change.
+Please raise an issue if you have any feedback.